Last Updated on

 A Brief History of Emotional Intelligence

-To get an idea of the timeline for the introduction and embrace of emotional intelligence within psychology, we can start with Peter Salovey’s work.
+To get an idea of the timeline for the introduction and embrace of EI within psychology, we can start with Peter Salovey’s work.

 The Work of Peter Salovey